Influential Woman · Non-Profit

 01What do you attribute your success to?

 I attribute my success to being honest and flawed, and taking that as an honor badge.
 If somebody comes up to you and they tell you that they're perfect and everything goes right, run.
 There are skeletons in their closet somewhere.
-I think that if you are an influential woman, you have to have some wins in order to have anything great in life, and those wins come with losses.
+I think that if you are an influential woman, of course you are winning thats great in life right, but those wins come with losses.
 And that's what makes you influential.
 That makes you honest.
 Everything that I do, I do from a place of integrity, and I do it from my heart.
-I'm not a person that has come across me that can tell you that she did anything in a mean spirit.
-I may have done something in a stern spirit, but I will never do anything that is meant to hurt you at all.
-Everything I do is for you.
-You cannot have wins without having losses.
-You can't be disappointed without being an honest person, and that's me, and I'm flawed, but I take it as an honor badge.
-I can go from having a million dollars driving a Maserati to having to drive a $500 busted Honda and go to a food pantry to get food.
+To really sum it up my success is built on my character, just as much as my talent.
+I am humble first.
+True story people laugh when I tell them that I have gone from having a million dollars driving a Maserati, to having to drive a $500 busted Honda and going to a food pantry to get food.
 I know both ends of the spectrum.
+Those lessons have made me even more generous at times with my limited resources, which is why I formed my 501 (c)(3).
+Service to others is priceless.
+But most important, I am always grateful for the opportunites that are given and the genuine people that are place in my life.
+Even if it only for a season.

 02What’s the best career advice you’ve ever received?